synthiam/E-18_Ultrasonic/README.md

 ## EZ-Builder Behavior Control

-The EZ-Builder behavior control for this reference design is very easy to use!
-Simply add an animation frame, click on the pixels, choose the color, and repeat!
-Activate the animations with the click of a mouse button or with code.
+There are 3 EZ-Builder controls that are directly related to the Ultrasonic.
+The Ultrasonic Distance, Collision Detection, and Radar controls.
+Grab the values from each of these controls with the click of a mouse button or with code.

 Link: https://synthiam.com/Products/Controls/Ultrasonic-Distance